Collect Catalogue

 Peter Layton

-He discovered the art form while teaching ceramics in the US in the mid 1960s, and has played a major part in elevating glass from a material for industrial purposes to a highly collectable art form.
-The London Glassblowing studio has nurtured and produced some of the world’s leading glass artists and continues to do so to this day.
+Artist, pioneer, mentor and founder of London Glassblowing, Peter Layton is one of the fathers of British studio glass.
+Now 87 and among the world's oldest actively practising glass artists, he discovered the medium while teaching ceramics in the US in the mid-1960s, and has played a defining role in elevating glass from an industrial material to a highly collectable art form.
+This year, London Glassblowing celebrates its 50th anniversary - a testament to his enduring vision and generosity of spirit.
+The studio has nurtured and produced some of the world's leading glass artists, and continues to do so to this day.

 Tim Rawlinson